medic/cht-sync/README.md

 ### Gamma Setup

 The gamma environment setup involves starting Logstash, PostgreSQL, PostgREST, and DBT.
 This configuration facilitates data synchronization, transformation, and storage for medic gamma hosting.
-The required environment variables can be found in the `env.template` file, which should be customized accordingly for the specific deployment needs.

 1. Update the following environment variables in your `.env` file: